hamlim/ds/README.md

 ### What does it look like?

-To see an example of this in action, clone the repo, run `yarn` then `yarn make-example` and see `./example/out.json` file generated.
+To see an example of this in action, clone the repo, cd to `packages/ds`, run `yarn` then `yarn make-example` and see `./example/out.json` file generated.

 ### Prior Art: